 How much does it cost to perform at ZOO Venues?

 This depends on your choice of space, the time of your performance, and the length of your run.
 Our prices range from £50 to £300 per hour, per day.
 This figure is a guarantee that we require in advance, and any box office income above this level is split 60-40 in the performing company’s favour.
 If your show runs for the whole 25 days of the Festival then we will discount the price to the equivalent of a 21-day run.
 This sum is payable in instalments–the first 20% is required with your signed contract, and a payment schedule for the remainder will be negotiated at the time of booking.
 There are no hidden additional charges at ZOO Venues –all venue expenses are included in the guarantee.

 What is included in the price?

 Everything that you will receive from ZOO Venues.
-The price includes the hire of the venue, comprehensive box office, press/marketing and technical support (including a technician for each of your performances), use of company green room, space in the venue brochure and on the website.
+The price includes the hire of the venue, comprehensive box office, press/marketing and technical support (including a duty technician for each of your performances, if you wish for us to provide an operator this will be charged at £10 + VAT per show), space in the venue brochure and on the website.

 What is not included in the price?

 In normal circumstances you should not need to pay anything other than your guarantee.
 However, sometimes unforeseen events mean that companies need additional technicians or additional technical rehearsal time beyond that offered as part of our standard deal.
 In these instances, there will be additional charges.
 For inclusion in the Fringe Programme and other services, the Fringe Society charge a discount rate of: £295.20 (£246.00 excl VAT), before 14/03/18 and a standard rate of: £393.60 (£328.00 excl VAT)